Frequently Asked Questions

 I came to Colorado (where I was born) to be close to my family (especially my dad, who had some health scares) and to start of a family of our own.
-All of this went according to plan.
-However, after getting laid off during her pregnancy, for two years my wife was unable to find a science communications position in Colorado.
+By 2016, all went according to plan: my dad was doing much better and we had a healthy daughter.
+However, there were four big reasons I left Colorado:

-While my wife's career issues were the biggest reason we left Colorado, I also had professional difficulties in Colorado when it came to tenure, TAs for courses, and lab space.
-I am not the bureaucratic bare-knuckled brawler required to make it on my own at a place like Colorado, and I didn't have the kind of support a crappy negotiator like me would need to survive.
+I came to the realization I am not the bureaucratic bare-knuckled brawler required to make it on my own at a place like Colorado, and I didn't have the kind of support a crappy negotiator like me would need to survive.
 In the end, it became clear that if I was going to get tenure and my wife would find fulfiling employment, we would need to find our own solution and leave Colorado.